 PoetryXCollage extends Kolaj Institute’s philosophy that books and publications are natural places for collage, as explored in a 2019 symposium and catalog.

 PoetryXCollage soft debuted at Kolaj Fest New Orleans in June 2022 and officially launched July 15, 2022.
-A third round of the residency will take place in September 2022.
-In 2023, Kolaj Institute will open up submissions for future volumes of PoetryXCollage.

 NEWS & EVENTS